 Bundle ID - The Bundle ID is used to identify the app.

-Push Notification Certificate - To configure the Push notifications you will use the tool One Signal.
-It requests a certificate from Apple to identify the app to send the notifications to.
+Push Notification Certificate - To configure the Push notifications, you will use the tool One Signal.
+This requests a certificate from Apple to identify the app to send the notifications to.
 This certificate will be created on the Apple Developer Program.

 Provisioning profile - The provisioning profile saves the configuration of the apps for different devices and must be used together with the distribution certificate and bundle ID to sign the app.

 The following steps must be performed on a MacOS machine, as the Keychain application is used to create the certificates.
 The files will be used in the Sign step while building the app.